Study Update: April 17, 2019

-The Arizona Department of Transportation is studying State Route 30 (previously known as State Route 801), a potential new transportation corridor that could provide additional freeway traffic capacity south of Interstate 10 in the West Valley.
-The study area is shown on the map and generally extends from Sarival Avenue on the west to 59th Avenue on the east, and Lower Buckeye Road on the north to the Gila and Salt rivers on the south.
-The project spans about 14 miles and passes through the cities of Goodyear, Avondale and Phoenix and portion of unincorporated Maricopa County.
+Since 2005, the Arizona Department of Transportation has been studying State Route 30, a proposed new freeway corridor that would serve as an alternate route to Interstate 10.
+The study area extends from Sarival Avenue on the west to 59th Avenue on the east, and Lower Buckeye Road on the north to the Gila and Salt rivers on the south.
+The project spans about 13 miles and passes through the cities of Goodyear, Avondale and Phoenix and portions of unincorporated Maricopa County.

-In early 2015, after several years of study, ADOT presented the public four alignment alternatives (North, Center, Hybrid, and South).
-All four alternatives were rigorously evaluated using a comprehensive screening process of 24 technical (environmental and engineering) criteria, eight cost and right-of-way criteria, and seven agency and public support criteria.
-Also under consideration is a no-build option which explores the impacts of not building a transportation corridor in the study area.
+In early 2015, after several years of study, ADOT presented the public with four build alternatives (North, Center, Hybrid, and South).
+All four alternatives were evaluated with a comprehensive screening process using 24 technical (environmental and engineering) criteria, eight cost and right-of-way criteria, and seven agency and public support criteria.
+Also considered was a No-Build Alternative, which explored the impacts of not building a transportation corridor in the study area.

 In November 2017, ADOT held a public meeting that provided information on the four build alternatives and the No-Build Alternative, concluding with an announcement that only the No-Build Alternative and the Hybrid Alternative were being carried forward for detailed analysis and additional public input.
 The Hybrid Alternative would now be referred to as the Recommended Build Alternative (or RBA).

 In early 2019, after carefully considering the findings from the multi-year screening process that evaluated 24 environmental and engineering criteria, eight cost and right of way criteria, and the public and agency feedback received, ADOT is recommending the RBA as the Recommended Alternative with the following justification: